scottyantipa/photonic/README.md

 * Automaticly detect and handle bad states.

 Cons
-* You must explicitly write your states which may take more code.
+* You must explicitly write your states, which may take more code.
-*